How Much Does a Lawyer Cost?

 For simpler, straightforward cases, lawyers can charge a fixed rate that ranges from hundreds to thousands of dollars.
 If the case has the potential for litigation, then it is unlikely to get a flat fee arrangement.

 Some cases eligible for flat fee billing include bankruptcy filings, trademarks, patents and wills.
 Remember to ask your lawyer what the fixed rate cost covers, because it may not include court filing fees.

 Lawyers usually offer this billing with bigger cases that have larger payoffs.
 With a contingency fee, the client does not have to pay the lawyer until they resolve the case.
-The fee is a percentage of the settlement or money awarded to the client.
-Courts sometimes limit contingency fee percentages.
+But is a contingency fee cheaper than other ways to pay a lawyer?
+Well, the fee is based on a percentage of the settlement or money awarded to the client.
+Also, courts sometimes limit contingency fee percentages.
 They are about 25-40% and are usually negotiable.
-These cases are usually class actions, medical malpractices or personal injury claims.
+Cases with this type of structure are usually class action lawsuits, medical malpractice suits or personal injury claims.

 Lawyers with little experience sometimes refer their clients to those who do.
 The referring lawyer sometimes gets a cut of the total fee.
 Remember to ask if your bill includes a referral fee.

 This is a combination of a contingent fee structure and an hourly fee structure.
 In this situation, the hourly fee is usually lower and there is an agreed-upon payout amount or percentage if the case concludes with the client’s desired outcome.